ritabratamaiti/RapidML/docs/Contributing.rst

 Areas of improvement:

 * Implementing an elegant way of building reStructured Text documentation using Sphinx.
-The current method involves building the HTML files in the ``docsource`` directory and then transferring the HTML files to the ``docs`` directory.
+The current method involves building the HTML files in the ``docsource`` directory and then using a redirection index to point to the actual index.

 * Improve helper tips within RapidML functions.